 Phagocytes are a type of white blood cell that can engulf pathogens.
 They extend their cell membrane around the pathogen and use enzymes to digest (break down) the pathogen.
 This process is known as phagocytosis.

 Lymphocytes are another type of white blood cell that can destroy pathogens by producing antibodies.
-The antibodies attach to antigens on the surface, causing pathogens to stick together.
+The antibodies bind to antigens on the pathogen’s surface, causing them to clump together.
 This makes it easier for phagocytosis to occur and it prevents the pathogens from entering cells.

-Antibodies can stay in the blood for a long time, so if the pathogen enters the body again, lymphocytes will identify it and send specific antibodies.
+Antibodies can remain in the blood for a long time.
+Therefore, if the same pathogen enters the body again, the lymphocytes will recognise it and release the specific antibodies.

-Certain pathogens can produce toxins, which make us ill.
+Certain pathogens produce toxins that can cause illness.
 Some lymphocytes can produce antitoxins, which neutralise these toxins, preventing them from damaging cells.